28 Downstream clusters #

 executable:chmod +x edge-load-images.sh

-to load the images from the copiededge-images.tar.gz
+NoteThis will load all images from the

 On your air-gapped machine: